The Department of Education provides travel assistance for eligible students attending their designated government specialist or integrated school.

 This policy is effective from June 2018 and replaces all previously published policies and procedural guidelines for the SDTP.

 The National Disability Insurance Scheme (NDIS) is a national agency that provides support for Australians with disability, their families and carers.

 The NDIS is administered by the National Disability Insurance Agency.
 It will provide all Australians under the age of 65 who have a permanent and significant disability with the reasonable and necessary supports they need to enjoy an ordinary life.

 Supported School Transport provided under the SDTP is now under the scope of the NDIS.
-However, until 2023 student transport will be provided by the Victorian Government as an in-kind service.
+However, until the end of 2024 student transport will be provided by the Victorian Government as an in-kind service.